edwardhelmick/edwardhelmick.github.io/index.md

 ##### [Enhancements](https://edwardhelmick.github.io/Enhancements.html)  |  [Code Review](https://edwardhelmick.github.io/CodeReview.html)

+### About Me
+As the title suggests, my name is Eddie Helmick.
+As of writing this, I am 28 years old and have been working on my Bachelors of Science in Computer Science since I was 25.
+Previous to going to school, my career was in sales.
+I managed a large staff of employees and together we achieved a lot.
+I always knew in my heart that I wanted to work in the tech world - I have a tinkerer's brain.
+After I achieved all of the goals I had for myself in the industry, I decided to move on to school.
+I was successful in finding a software engineering job after I finished up my first two years of college, and that's where I still work today.
+Besides my passion for work, I enjoy spending time with my friends, my dog, and my lovely soon to be wife.
+This journey would not have been possible without the support from these wonderful people and of course my wonderful pup.

+### Education Journey and Reflection

+### Future Goals and Areas of Interest

 ### Jekyll Themes

 Your Pages site will use the layout and styles from the Jekyll theme you have selected in your [repository settings](https://github.com/edwardhelmick/edwardhelmick.github.io/settings/pages).
 The name of this theme is saved in the Jekyll `_config.yml` configuration file.